It is possible to have sentences that mix conditionals in

 Were I in his shoes, I wouldn’t do it

-If he pushed the button, we’d all have problems
+If I told the police where you were last night, we’d all have problems

-Were he to push the button, we’d all have problems
+Were I to tell the police, we’d all have problems

 If I had known that you were going to…